Ascending the Rock of Cashel

 IRELAND IS ENJOYING a little bounce from the financial pages of international titles because of its newly-won place among the richest nations in Europe.
 Alongside many of the pieces runs some statistics that point to one-fifth of the Irish population living in poverty.
 That statistic does not reflect the true picture.
 There is no way that 22% of those living in Ireland are impoverished.
 The statistic is designed to be relative and a guidepost for continued government welfare funding.
 However, when it percolates outside of the country, it often becomes misconstrued as an absolute accounting of those living in abject conditions.
 I remember Mississippi tin shacks--those were abject conditions.

 We are all poor relative to someone else.
 Drawing some actuarial line across wage packets is not going to define a real problem because that is not a real way of measuring people in need.
 Moreover, throwing money at people across the board does not ensure you target those living in consistent poverty.
-Relative poverty covers those who live on 60 per cent of the media income.
+Relative poverty covers those who live on 60 per cent of the median income.
 That might be worth documenting but knowing that number does not help in reducing child poverty.

 Welfare spending in 2001 reached €8 billion in Ireland and it has ballooned to €12 billion in 2005.
 Much of that money goes to child benefit and for family programmes.
 All studies point out that in Irish society, those most at risk are families with children--mainly single parents or kids in large families--as well as the disabled, and elderly living alone.
 The best way to tackle the needs of those people is to increase their benefits and to provide all sorts of handholds to get people back to work.